-How I Redesigned the JUKE Music App
+How I Redesigned JUKE Music

 This is one of the major projects I did for JUKE, the streaming platform and in-house startup of Europes largest electronic retailer, the MediaMarktSaturn Retail Group.
 I redesigned their music app, created a new visual interface and prototyped unique interactions.